-Solution 17: Remove the cache and Data of Wi-Fi Direct
+Solution 17: Remove the Cache and Data of Wi-Fi Direct

-If your Samsung Galaxy is not able to connect to the WiFi network, then one of the steps to resolve the problem is to delete the cache and data of Wi-Fi Direct.
+If your Samsung Galaxy cannot connect to the WiFi network, then one of the steps to resolve the problem is to delete the cache and data of Wi-Fi Direct.
 This solution works for all Samsung Galaxy phones right up to the most recent Samsung Galaxy S7 and S7 Edge.
 Deleting this data will not cause any problems because the phone automatically created new cache files if the old one has been deleted.
 However, you may end up losing any passwords that may have been saved on it.
 So make sure you know the network name and password for the network you usually connect to.

 - Navigate to the Settings menu of your phone

 - Tap on Application Manager and look for Wi-Fi Direct under All